po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/03-Day/03-Day-LessonPlan.md

   * Add validations to all of the model data.

   * Create a password hashing and login system for travellers.

+  * Set up a **super many-to-many relationship** between travellers, locations, and trips to provide more querying options.
+To learn more, see the [Sequelize documentation on advanced many-to-many relationships](https://sequelize.org/master/manual/advanced-many-to-many.html).
   ```

 * While breaking everyone into groups, be sure to remind students and the rest of the instructional staff that questions on Slack or otherwise are welcome and will be handled.
 It's a good way for your team to prioritize students that need extra help.